orangekame3/qasmtools/README.md

 3. Syntax highlighting and semantic tokens enhance the editing experience
 4. Formatting requests flow through the same formatter package
 5. Real-time feedback is provided to the VSCode UI

+### Web Playground Flow

+1. Browser UI receives QASM code input from users
+2. Code is processed by the WebAssembly build (cmd/wasm.main)
+3. WebAssembly Go runtime executes the same formatting logic as CLI/LSP
+4. Formatted output is returned to the browser for display
+5. Same core parser and formatter packages ensure consistency across all platforms

 ## Examples